FirebrandTech/jexml/README.md

       WriteAccess: true
 ```

-The output of the above YAML template will be:
+The output of the above template will be:

 ```xml
 <Permissions>